 - Course grades

 Academic appeals must be in writing and must be submitted to the dean prior to the end of the add/drop period of the term.
-Written appeals will be considered by American Sentinel’s provost or the Grievance and Appeals Committee.
+Written appeals will be considered by American Sentinel’s Chief Academic Officer or the Grievance and Appeals Committee.
 Written appeals must contain:

 - The student’s name and student ID number